Guide Baldur's Gate 3 Class Tier List and Guide

 Fast Hands gives the Thief an additional bonus action.
 That’s right, instead of having one bonus action per turn, you now have two.
 You can now Jump twice in turn, use the Dash bonus action and hide, Shove two goblins off a roof, drink two healing potions, you get the picture, there are so many possibilities.
 Probably the most tantalizing of them is combining Fast Hands with dual-wielding and getting two off-hand attacks in a turn, three attacks per turn total.
 How can that not be S-tier?

 The biggest problem is that off-hand attacks are not very good unless you have the TWF Fighting Style offered by Fighters and Rangers.
-Without TWF, you do not get to add your ability modifier to your damage (in my tests it seems that off-hand attacks also are less accurate, but I am not sure exactly why yet), and this drastically undercuts the efficiency of dual-wielding.
+Without TWF, you do not get to add your ability modifier to your damage and this drastically undercuts the efficiency of dual-wielding.

-Here is a graph that compares the average damage per round of the three martial striker classes available so far, Thieves, Hunters, and Battle Masters.
+Here is a graph that compares the average damage per round of the three martial striker classes available so far - Thieves, Hunters, and Battle Masters - at (mostly) maximized level 4 builds.
 The X-axis represents average DPR each build has attacking the corresponding AC value on the Y-axis.
-It assumes each class is attacking with advantage, so the Thief is gaining the benefits of sneak attack as well as the two bonus action attacks.
+It assumes that the Thief is procing Sneak Attack (but not with advantage).
+It also assumes each class has +1 enchanted weapons.

 Build: Probably the most fun I have had in BG3 is playing a Gith Thief!
 Gith get a bonus to str, and Jump as a racial spell.
 Strength gives you farther jump distance, the Jump spell that distance, and Fast Hands lets you jump twice in a round.
 You can move roughly 50m in a round (if my math is right) and still have your action left to attack with!
-With strength you also get more potent shoves and longer throw distance on barrels.
-The build is pretty simple, just pick Gith, max strength, take a strength ASI or the Dual-Wielder Feat at level 4 and go bananas!
-You can do a similar build on Astarion, just prioritize dexterity instead of strength and use dashes instead of jumps.
+With strength you also get more potent shoves.
+Moreover, Githyanki get an invisible Mage Hand as a cantrip, which you can use to consistantly prov Sneak Attack The build is pretty simple, just pick Gith, max strength, take a strength ASI or the Dual-Wielder Feat at level 4 and go bananas!
+Note, you cannot use Hex and Mage Hand together, since they both require concentration.
+If you want to do the Hex Thief build I graphed above, I recommend going half wood elf and prioritizing dexterity over strength.

 When you pick Arcane Trickster you gain two features: Mage Hand Legerdemain and spell casting.